chirag-sharma72/Beginner-Python/Variables and Data Types.md

 Hello World!
 ```

+If we want to use a string along with a variable, we may do as in the following program.

 ```python
 # A python program to show concepts of variables

 color = "Red"
 print("My favourite color is " + color)
 ```